Mexico's 2026 MFN Tariff Reform: New 10-50% Duties on Non-FTA Countries Across 1,463 Products

 15% increase in domestic content for automotive and electronics sectors

-Plan Mexico, President Sheinbaum's flagship industrial policy, explicitly targets transforming Mexico into the world's 10th largest economy through strategic reindustrialization.
-The Plan identifies specific sectoral goals: replacing 15% of textile imports, achieving 50% domestic content in footwear, and expanding domestic production of electronic components, aluminum parts, and battery cells for electric vehicles.
+Plan México, President Sheinbaum's flagship industrial policy, explicitly targets transforming Mexico into one of the world's ten largest economies through strategic reindustrialisation.
+The Plan identifies specific sectoral goals, such as replacing 15% of textile imports, achieving 50% domestic content in footwear, and expanding domestic production of electronic components, aluminium parts and battery cells for electric vehicles.
+The MFN tariff increases are presented as a core instrument to create "breathing space" for these sectors to develop, while still operating within Mexico's dense network of regional trade agreements.

 Mexico claims that its proposed tariff reform is consistent with Article II (Schedules of Concessions) of the General Agreement on Tariffs and Trade of 1994 (GATT 1994).
 Mexico's WTO Schedule of Concessions (Schedule LXXVII) establishes maximum "bound" tariff rates that the country has committed not to exceed for specific products.
 The proposal treats all non‐FTA country imports similarly, which is in principle compliant with the MFN principle.
 Provided there are no ad hoc country‐specific exceptions beyond what is allowed under WTO or FTAs, MFN obligations should be maintained.